mesinkasir/bludic/README.md

 # BLUDIC PROJECT

-Built all in one website and mobile app UI with bludit ionic.
+Built all in one website and mobile app UI with bludit ionic BLUDIC Project.

 A project present by [https://www.fiverr.com/creativitas/](https://www.fiverr.com/creativitas/)